FancyStudioTeam/OceanicBuilders/README.md

 > ⚠️ Stage 1 means that they have been implemented, but have not been properly verified with tests

-- `Button`
 - `ChannelSelectMenu`
 - `MentionableSelectMenu`
 - `RoleSelectMenu`
 - `StringSelectMenu`
-- `Attachment`
 - `Embed`
 - `ActionRow`

 ### Builders in `Stage 2`

-> ⚠️ Stage 2 means that they are being verified by testing or improving functionality
+> ⚠️ Stage 2 means that they are being verified by testing or improving functionality (There may be changes)

+- `Button`
+- `Attachment`

 ### Builders in `Stage 3`